takaides/screensizecalc/README.md

 # screensizecalc

-A simple calulator web page for determining the height and width of a screen, given a known diagonal measure and aspect ratio.
+A simple calculator web page for determining the height and width of a screen, given a known diagonal measure and aspect ratio.